bantysharma/furniture_web_clone/README.md

 # furniture_web_clone
-this is furniture web page clone
+this is furniture web page clone.